Swing Away, Eddie! The Corvairs that Never Were

 Check!
 Swing axle rear suspension?
 Driver-forward van and truck variants?
 Check

-Cole had developed an appreciation for aircraft construction, and felt unit-body
+engineer Ed Cole had developed an appreciation for aircraft construction, and

-construction was the best way to build a light-but-sturdy design.
-Except for the
+felt unit-body construction was the best way to build a light-but-sturdy design.

-swing-axles – which had proven problematic in proving-grounds tests as one
+Except for the swing-axles – which had proven problematic in proving-grounds

-prototype after another flipped over do to ‘jacking’ (the outside wheel tucking
+tests as one prototype after another flipped over do to ‘jacking’ (the outside

-under the car, triggering a roll-over) – the design was a success.
-It was small,
+wheel tucking under the car, triggering a roll-over) – the design was a success.

-roomy, and stiff (for its day) and was an aesthetic success, as well.
-Rather
+It was small, roomy, and stiff (for its day) and was an aesthetic success, as

-than the VW’s anemic four-cylinder unit, the Corvair had a horizontally-opposed
+well.
+Rather than the VW’s anemic four-cylinder unit, the Corvair had a

-flat six.
-The look was long, low and clean with it’s airy greenhouse, and it
+horizontally-opposed flat six.
+The look was long, low and clean with its airy

 In an attempt to spread the cost of the unit-body Corvair